Flea Treatment in Lactating Cats

 I am trying to find out if it would be acceptable to give a nursing momma Revolution Plus.
 My vet was unsure if it would be passed thru the milk to the babies and advised I reach out.

-There are other products that can be used in lactating cats including Frontline, as it is labeled safe to use in breeding, pregnant, and lactating queens.
-However, its coverage varies for different ailments as compared to Revolution Plus.
-For instance, it is not labeled for ear mites, heartworm or intestinal parasites.
-In order to receive the best treatment for your cat, you should further discuss with your veterinarian if Frontline is an adequate alternative.
+There are other products that can be used in lactating cats including selamectin, sold as Revolution (not the Plus version).
+The original Revolution (selamectin) topical product is labeled safe to use in breeding males/females, as well as pregnant and lactating queens.
+Revolution has a similar spectrum of parasite coverage as - heartworm prevention and flea, hookworm, roundworm, and ear mite treatment.
+It is not labeled for the treatment of tick infestations, so a different product should be selected if ticks are a concern for cats in your area.
+In order to receive the best treatment for your cat, you should further discuss with your veterinarian if original Revolution is an adequate alternative.

 I hope this helps and please let us know if you have any more question.